GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/solutions.md

 The Notebook can run anywhere, but a region close to the participants is preferred.
 For User-Managed Notebooks, a vanilla Python image is faster than the other options, so that should be chosen.
 And the _Permissions_&rarr;_Single user only_ option must be chosen (which is the default for Managed Notebooks), which requires to enter the Advanced Setting section for User-Managed Notebooks.

 Creating a virtual environment is essential otherwise things might break due to dependency conflicts.
-The instructions point to a gist that works with `conda` and both standard and User-Managed Notebooks have that installed.
-However Managed Notebooks might require a different approach; participants can use `pip` virtual environments.
+The instructions point to a gist that works with `pip` and both standard and User-Managed Notebooks have that installed.
+However, `conda` virtual environments would work fine too (and might give better control of the Python version).

 ```shell
 python3 -m venv .playground